How Do You Prepare HVAC Equipment for a Storm

 After the storm has passed, be sure the system is safe before starting it back up.
 First, confirm there are no signs of damage and clean any debris from around the system.
 Call Fras-Air/General Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the unit.
 Once you’ve had the system inspected by a professional, turn the equipment back on ASAP to help dry the home and avoid mold from getting into the equipment or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Fras-Air/General Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Fras-Air/General Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.